Ganondagan State Historic Site: Later use

 For more than a hundred years after the American Revolutionary War, the Seneca used this area for agriculture.
 In the 1930s, their chief Freeman Johnson began to work to preserve the property, as looters were stealing artifacts.
 In 1964 Boughton Hill was designated as a National Historic Landmark, and in 1987 the state historic park was established.

 The Seneca have made many contributions to the United States throughout its history.
 The political ideals which the Seneca had were contributed to the U.S. Constitution.
 The Seneca's matrilineal kinship system gave considerable power to women, as inheritance and property were passed through the maternal line.
 Children were considered born into their mother's family and clan, which determined their social status.
 In 1848 at Seneca Falls, New York, American women created a proclamation of rights to achieve similar power.
 They did not receive the vote until 1920.

 Today

 Ganondagan, site of a major 17th-century Seneca village, has a reconstructed Seneca longhouse and a small visitors center.
 The original town site covered nine acres, with dwellings and stores, fields, and areas for livestock.
 This area was the location of nearly 150 longhouses, as well as the burial grounds of the people.
 The village was surrounded by extensive corn fields and a large, fortified granary was at the Fort Hill site.
 It was considered the "breadbasket" for the Haudenosaunee.
-The Seneca supplied many of the Iroquois with corn.
+The Seneca supplied many of the Haudenosaunee with corn.

 The site includes miles of trails over more than 560 acres of property in the park.
 The Friends of Ganondagan have worked to preserve the Ganondagan land and Seneca cultural traditions.